gfreeau/GfreeauGetJWTBundle/README.md

             lexik_jwt: ~ # check token in Authorization Header, with a value prefix of e:    bearer

 ```

+This bundle supports the AuthenticationSuccessEvent from LexikJWTAuthenticationBundle, read their documentation for more information.
+You can use this event to append more information to your json web token.

 A route must be defined for the url you wish to get your token: